 The 139th Airlift Wing only supplied the aircraft.
 Its aircrew watched the exercise play out around their plane like concerned parents, but from a safe distance.
 Other Airmen, from the Wing’s fire department and emergency management office, drove here to observe the city’s response practices.

-Bob Johnson, the airport’s exercise coordinator, said they greatly appreciated the Guard’s assistance.
-The Wing provided the aircraft after airport officials ran into trouble securing a commercial aircraft.
+Bob Johnson, the airport’s exercise coordinator, said they much appreciated the Guard’s assistance.
+The Wing provided the aircraft after airport officials ran into trouble securing a commercial airliner.